 Choosing a local drafter was an amazing choice for us.
 We were able to lay out all of our work that we had done on our graph paper.
 We laid out the original floor plan, inspiration pictures, and anything else we had.
 Most importantly, though, we were able to explain our vision in person and he really took our ideas and brought them to life.
 Our drafter was able to help us make good money saving decisions and forced us to think about things that we hadn’t pondered yet (like ceiling height, roof pitch, and many other things).
 Even if you are building with a general contractor, using a drafter or architect could help you decide what YOU want, and help everyone on the team get on the same page.

 Regardless of how much you love your plans after drafting, it is likely that there will be a few things that you not sure about or that you don’t think about changing until after plans are finalized.
 In fact, we actually decided today (months after finalizing our plans) that we wanted to make a pretty major change in our plans.
 What do you do then?

 First and foremost, the earlier you make the change, the better.
-Some things can be changed easily after framing, and some things you can’t change once concrete is poured.
-Generally, once things are set in stone (pun intended) changes can become expensive and time consuming.
+Some things can be changed easily after framing, and some things you can’t change once the concrete is poured.
+Generally, once things are set in stone (pun intended) changes can become expensive and time-consuming.
 Do your best to analyze every part of your plan before construction starts.
 If you do change your mind though, which is totally normal, communicate!
 You may be assuming that an easy change is much harder than it really is.